jamessimone/apex-rollup/rollup-namespaced/README.md

 # Namespaced Version Of Apex Rollup

+⚠ This package is currently in beta only.
+I plan to add the fully operational namespaced package in a release or two. ⚠

 This package contains the exact same source code as the unlocked Apex Rollup package; it's just created with a namespace.
 For more info, see the base `README`.

 ## Deployment & Setup